Nanobot6428/Nanobot6428.github.io/services.markdown

 ## Prices Starting 1st October 2025:

+#### Loyalty Discount - Clean again within 2 months to get a £5 discount

 #### Car Categories:
 **Regular:** Most cars, hatchbacks, SUVs, small estates, saloons
 **Large:** Any car with a boot over 600 litres and vans smaller than a Ford Transit Custom